-4. Description and analysis of reasonable alternatives to the proposed action, including the no action alternative, if an alternative is reasonably available and prudent to consider: The "no action" alternative would be for the Applicant to not have additional water for future development.
+4. Description and analysis of reasonable alternatives to the proposed action, including the no action alternative, if an alternative is reasonably available and prudent to consider: The "no action" alternative would be for the Applicant to not have additional cool water for the pools at the Yellowstone Hot Springs.